pgoncalvesgit/temp/README.md

 # Add to the Database

-## Add to the Database - Add a new Actuator to the Database
+## Add a new Actuator to the Database

 #### Method - POST